Western Slang, Lingo, and Phrases – A Writer’s Guide to the Old West

 Choke the Horn – To grab the saddle horn, something no cowboy wants to be seen doing.

 Chop – A Chinese word signifying quality, first introduced to mariners in the China trade.
-Soon became a common word of seamen applied to fine silks, teas, tobacco, etc.
+Soon became a common term among seamen, applied to delicate silks, teas, tobacco, and similar items.

 Chopper – The cowboy who cuts out the cattle during a roundup.